ThePhD/future_cxx/technical specification/C - defer/defer.typ

 }
 ```

-#example() Defer statement#index[Defer statement]s, when execution reaches them, are tied to their enclosing block.
+#example() Defer statements#index[Defer statement], when execution reaches them, are tied to the scope of the defer statement within their enclosing block, even if it is a secondary block without braces.

 ```c
 #include <stdio.h>